clophie/sophiehughes.dev/readme.md

 [Local Storage To Do](https://codepen.io/ragzor/pen/xGrJrg?editors=0110)

-And of course, many stack overflow questions which are now buried in my browser history (and probably too numerous to list).
+And of course, many Stack Overflow questions which are now buried in my browser history (and probably too numerous to list).